 by Robert Willkinson

-So far I have refrained from boring readers of this column with the tedium of Election 2012.
-However, in a nod to those who wonder at the spectacle of US elections and the political process, as well as those who want to know "who will win," today's column calls this election based in a "real world" set of factors.
-Astrological factors will be discussed tomorrow.
+So far I have refrained from boring readers of this column with the tedious minutiae of Election 2008.
+However, in a nod to those who wonder at the spectacle of US elections and the political process, as well as those who want to know "who will win," today's column calls this election.

-As with the last several elections, this one continues to be one of the weirdest and most trivialized, as well as one of the most important in history.
-I don't believe I'm overstating its importance, since we continue to dance on the precipice of the many radical economic, social, and environmental changes I've been speaking and writing about in this column for years.
+Besides specific calls as to who wins what coming later in this piece, as a (former) campaign strategist, political analyst and fairly respected political blogger I feel that I should offer my larger take on Election 2008, one of the weirdest and most trivialized, as well as one of the most important in history.
+I don't believe I'm overstating its importance, since we stand on the threshold of the radical economic, social, and environmental changes I've been speaking and writing about in this column for years.

 First, in any play we must examine the stage set to see the circumstances on which the plot unfolds.
 And of course, it always helps to know the cast of characters and their background.

-Beyond the agreements and disagreements of the parties, our ersatz two-party system is actually one party.
-I have long called it the "corporate party," since both Dems and Repubs go to the same corporate trough to feed.
-Of course, we could just call it "the money party," since money governs the economic and political rules this country plays by.
+This leads to a reasonable conclusion that beyond the agreements and disagreements of the two parties, our ersatz two-party system is actually one party, which I have long called the "corporate party."
+Since both Dems and Repubs go to the same corporate trough to feed, I suppose we could just call it "the money party," since money governs the economic and political rules this country plays by.

 As an aside, though it seems obvious, it doesn't have to be structured this way.
 In the past I've done articles on how to reform the system by taking the money out of it and providing the public much more information and ease of voting, and none of it is very difficult.
 I believe we need less posturing in a beauty pageant setting and more true informed consent regarding who makes what rules that run our elections and therefore our country.